The console game Mortal Kombat has been banned in Australia.

 Censorship rules bar any sexual violence or drug use related to incentives and rewards.
 Both games are now available after their producers made cuts to meet the rules.

 During the year, the Censorship Board received 795 complaints, the vast majority presumably from gamers objecting to the bans.
 Saints Row IV attracted 507 complaints, most opposing the RC rating.
-State of Decay prompted 270 complaints, with most opposing
+State of Decay prompted 270 complaints,

 The Australian Censorship Board has just banned the upcoming video game, Hotline Miami 2: Wrong Number.